 More times than not, you may receive another Boot Plus before you spend your previous Boot Plus.
 As a result, you will end up building even more wealth while you enjoy your life further.

 If you always tether spending to investment performance, you will forever be a disciplined spender.
 As a result, you will also likely never get into financial trouble either.
-Here’s to spending responsibly!
+Here's to spending our fortune responsibly!

 Readers, what do you think of The Boot and The Boot Plus method for spending money more freely?
 Do you have any smart spending rules that tie into investment or wealth gains?
 How do you overcome the guilt of spending more money?